AnweshGangula/StackMeFirst/README.md

     2.  b. have bookmarked (_previously called favorite_) the respective question _(highlighted in yellow with a star)_ OR
     3.  c. are either **the author** of the respective question _(highlighted in green)_ OR
     - [Linked Questions reference image][6]

+### API Limits

+Stack Me First plugin uses [Stack Echange API](https://api.stackexchange.com/) to fetch the posts & comments that is associated with you (if you choose to login).
+But there is a [limit](https://api.stackexchange.com/docs/throttle) of no more than 2500 posts/user/day that Stack Me First can work on (*each post may 4 API calls*).
+But this should not be a problem since, it's highly unlikely someone will open that many posts in a day.

 ## Known Bugs